pytorch/botorch/docs/optimization.md

 ### Joint vs. Sequential Candidate Generation for Batch Acquisition Functions

-In batch Bayesian optimization $q$ design points are selected for parallel experimentation.
+In batch Bayesian Optimization $q$ design points are selected for parallel experimentation.
 The parallel (qEI, qNEI, qUCB, qPI) variants of acquisition functions call for *joint* optimization over the $q$ design points (i.e., solve an optimization problem with a $q \times d$-dimensional decision), but when $q$